holps-7/Python-shopping/README.md

 # Python-shopping

 A simple code made to be used by shops of any kind.
 This python code can be used by two admin(owners) and users(consumers).
-Both of them have their own modules and have may choices to go through.
+Both of them have their own modules and have many choices to go through.

 ### This code can be used to undestand the use of datetime library